Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

     information stated in the degree is complete and accurate, with the signature of the person authorized to grant the degree and the stamp as prescribed.
-2. VNU\'s diplomas and diploma supplements are awarded to diploma holders after completing the training program, meeting the output standards of the training level as prescribed, fulfilling the obligations and responsibilities of the learner, and having a
+2. VNU's diplomas and diploma supplements are awarded to diploma holders after completing the training program, meeting the output standards of the training level as prescribed, fulfilling the obligations and responsibilities of the learner, and having a